 He continues, “To maintain and increase our value to investors, including you, we must find ways to improve our cost-effectiveness while maintaining quality.
 Saving $0.20 or 0.50 per car is significant.
 Saving $5.00 per car is a home run”.

-It mystifies me why so many companies fail to cut their employees in on a piece of the action.
+It mystifies me why so many company leaderships fail to cut their employees in on a piece of the action.
 They can do that by means of an ownership stake, or a meaningful profit-sharing scheme.
 What better way to incent them to operate efficiently, and cooperate with their colleagues in that effort?

 Businesses succeed long term by producing more value in their customers' eyes than the prices they charge.
 They do that through the efforts of team members who produce more value than their wages.
 That's how everyone wins in business!